Constrained Quantum Optimization via Iterative Warm-Start XY-Mixers: NISQ-Hardware Evaluation

 Notably, this greedy strategy inherently avoids altering bits associated with already-satisfied one-hot constraints.
 Because the algorithm only applies single-bit flips, transitioning between two valid one-hot assignments requires at least two flips.
 Consequently, any such transition would temporarily force the system into an infeasible state, which is heavily penalized by the objective function and thus rejected by the descent criteria.

 Because this greedy algorithm serves as a classical heuristic in its own right, we also evaluate a baseline model that pairs random sampling with the same post-processing routine (rnd-PP) in the IWS-QAOA benchmark.
+Appendix~\ref{app:postprocessing} presents an in-depth study on the effects of the post-processing method.